 Whether used alone or in groups, with Memory Lane, Alexa becomes your guide to history, revealing sounds that inspire memories of the past.
-Say "Hello" to Alexa and then join our mailing list to find out when you can add Memory Lane to Alexa’s set of skills.
+Say "Hello" to Alexa and then join our mailing list to find out about new releases for the Alexa and other voice services.

 Digital technology has the power of exacting memory, whereas human memory can be fallible.
 The wearable device we are creating to pair with Echo will make recordings on demand and keep a daily life log of the wearer’s day.
 Simply ask Alexa for a replay.